 1. Thaw it in the fridge.

-Allow 30 minutes of thawing time for each pound of turkey, which translates to two to six hours for a four to 12-pound turkey and six to eight hours for a 12- to 15-pound bird will thaw in six to eight hours.
+Allow 30 minutes of thawing time for each pound of turkey, which translates to two to six hours for a 4- to 12-pound turkey.
+A 12- to 15-pound bird will thaw in six to eight hours.

 4. Always confirm that the bird has thawed completely.

 To ensure the bird is totally defrosted, reach one hand into the hollow part and check for ice crystals.
 Then, using a fork, poke the thick parts of the bird and make sure they're no longer hard or icy.
 If they are, the turkey definitely needs more time to thaw.

 5. Don't wait!
 Cook the turkey right away.